muratk5n/thirdwave/en/2021/09/satoshi-identification.md

 # Satoshi Identification

-Used email communication data between BTC programmers, data taken from this [1,2] project, raw data here [3], I merely tokenize the messages, create a word frequency vector from each message, and compute cosine similarity between everyone and "Satoshi".
+Used email communication data between BTC team, data taken from here [1,2], and its raw data [3].
+Merely tokenized the messages, create a word frequency vector for each person, and computed its cosine similarity to "Satoshi".

 ```python
 import satoshi